rue-eru/rue-eru/README.md

-> 🌿Frontend Developer & Localization Enthusiast | Building cultures with code and language
+> 🌿Frontend Developer & Former Translator | Building cultures with code and language

 ### ✨ About Me